-5. If a child or teacher tests positive for the virus the causes COVID-19, when can he or she return to the childcare setting?
+6. If a student or adult tests positive for the virus the causes COVID-19, when can they return to the school?

-Children or adults who have been diagnosed with COVID-19 may return to a childcare setting when they receive written clearance to be released from isolation by their local health department where they reside or from their physician.
-For children and adults with symptoms, this determination will be based on the following:
+Students or adults who have been diagnosed with COVID-19 may return to a school when they receive written clearance to be released from isolation by their local health department from where they reside or from their physician.
+For students and adults with symptoms, this determination will be based on the following:

-- At least 1 days (24 hours) has passed since resolution of fever, vomiting, or diarrhea without the use of medications; AND, - Improvement in respiratory symptoms (e.g., cough, shortness of breath); AND, - At least 10 days have passed since symptoms first appeared.
+- At least 1 days (24 hours) has passed since resolution of fever, vomiting, or diarrhea without the use of medications; AND, - Improvement in respiratory symptoms (e.g., cough, shortness of breath); AND, - At least 10 full days have passed since symptoms first appeared.

-Individuals with laboratory-confirmed COVID-19 who have not had any symptoms should be excluded from childcare until 10 days have passed since the date of their first positive COVID-19 confirmatory diagnostic test, assuming they have not subsequently developed symptoms since their positive test.
-Individuals who have tested positive for COVID-19 do not need to be retested before returning to the facility.
+Individuals with laboratory-confirmed COVID-19 who have not had any symptoms should be excluded from school until 10 full days have passed since the date of their first positive COVID-19 confirmatory diagnostic test, assuming they have not subsequently developed symptoms since their positive test.
+Individuals who have tested positive for COVID-19 do not need to be retested before returning to the school.

-6. Some childcare centers are asking health care providers to "certify" that a child does not have COVID-19.
+7. Some schools are asking health care providers to "certify" that a student does not have COVID-19.
 Is this strategy recommended?

-Providers cannot reliably certify that a child is free from infection and will remain so, consequently this practice is NOT recommended.
+Providers cannot reliably certify that a student is free from infection and will remain so, consequently this practice is NOT recommended.
 A negative result from a diagnostic test only means that virus was not detected at the time of specimen collection.
 Children who have had illnesses may return to the facility if they receive an alternative diagnosis or if their symptoms have improved and they are free of fever, vomiting, and diarrhea for at least 24 hours.

-7. If a child has a household member or is an identified close contact of a COVID-19 case (as determined by contact tracing), does the child need to stay out of daycare even if he or she is asymptomatic?
+8. If a student has a household member or is an identified close contact of a COVID-19 case (as determined by contact tracing), does the student need to stay out of school even if they are asymptomatic?

-Anyone who has a household member with COVID-19 or has had close contact (defined at <6 ft for \geq 15 minutes) with someone who has been diagnosed with COVID-19 should be placed in home quarantine for 14 days from the day of last exposure to the positive case and monitored for signs and symptoms of COVID-19.
+Anyone who has a household member with COVID-19 or has had close contact (defined at <6 ft for $\geq$ 15 minutes) with someone who has been diagnosed with COVID-19 should be placed in home quarantine for 14 days from the day of last exposure to the positive case and monitored for signs and symptoms of COVID-19.
 The quarantine period may be longer than 14 days if the individual is a household member and has ongoing exposure to the case.

-8. When can a quarantined (exposed) child or teacher return to work?
+9. When can a quarantined (exposed) student or adult return to school?

-Anyone who have had close contact with a known COVID-19 case may return to the facility when 14 days have passed since their last exposure to that case (day 0), if the individual has not developed symptoms of COVID-19.
-That individual could return to the childcare setting on day 15 if he/she remains asymptomatic during the quarantine period and has not had subsequent known exposures.
-Testing negative2 for the virus during the quarantine period does not shorten the quarantine, because contacts could develop disease any time up to and including day 14.
-Individuals do not need to have a negative test to return to the facility if they have completed the entire quarantine period without symptoms, however a negative molecular test2 at the end of the quarantine period may provide reassurance that the individual does not have asymptomatic infection.
+Anyone who has had close contact with a known COVID-19 case may return to the school when 14 days have passed since their last exposure to that case (day 0), if the individual has not developed symptoms of COVID-19.
+That individual could return to the school on day 15 if they remain asymptomatic during the quarantine period and has not had subsequent known exposures.
+Testing negative for the virus during the quarantine period does not shorten the quarantine, because contacts could develop disease any time up to and including day 14.
+Individuals do not need to have a negative test to return to the facility if they have completed the entire quarantine period without symptoms, however a negative molecular test at the end of the quarantine period may provide reassurance that the individual does not have asymptomatic infection.

-9. If a child or staff member tests positive for COVID-19, how are exposures assessed?
+10. If a student or adult tests positive for COVID-19, how are exposures assessed?

-If a child or teacher is diagnosed with COVID-19, the following information is gathered:
+If a student or adult is diagnosed with COVID-19, the following information is gathered: